"A society grows great when old men plant trees whose shade they know they shall never sit in."

 Adapt: The King adjusts his care as the realm's needs change.
 What worked before may not work now.

-The King who tends his realm creates a domain where everything flourishes because nothing is neglected.
+The King who tends his whole realm builds a life where things grow because nothing gets forgotten in the corner.